Witholding taxes can be incurred when you improperly withdraw from an RRSP.

 As discussed earlier, when you contribute to an RRSP, it lowers your taxable income, which could also result in a tax refund.

-When you decide to withdraw your money, the Canada Revenue Agency (CRA) will treat your withdrawals as ordinary taxable income.
+When you decide to withdraw your money, the Canada Revenue Agency (CRA) will treat your withdrawals as ordinary income taxes.

 What is RRSP Withholding Tax?